 But voluntary organisations across the sector, including Jewish charities such as Jewish Blind & Disabled, Jewish Care and Norwood, have all expressed concerns about how they’ would continue providing essential services following the Budget.

-Lisa Wimborne is the chief executive of Jewish Blind and Disabled, which provides housing and support for Jewish adults with physical disabilities and visual impartments.
+Lisa Wimborne is the chief executive of Jewish Blind and Disabled, which provides housing and support for Jewish adults with physical disabilities and visual impairments.
 She said her charity was already feeling the impact of rising inflation and a huge increase in demand for services, but now the Budget had added new costs.

 “Although there were announcements about additional funding in housing and social care, I don’t expect we will see any of these,” she said.
-“So, we are left with an additional £25,000 bill every year for National Insurance.
+“So, we are left with an additional £36,000 bill every year for National Insurance.
 This is just one of many new costs we are facing.”

 Daniel Carmel-Brown, the CEO of Jewish Care, the leading health and social care charity for the Jewish community in London and the South-East, said the rise in NICs would be “damaging for us” as well as the wider sector.

-He said it would add “hundreds of thousands of pounds to the cost of employing their 1,300-caring staff, with no balance elsewhere in the budget”.
+He said it would add “hundreds of thousands of pounds to the cost of employing their 1,300 caring staff, with no balance elsewhere in the budget”.

 If an exemption wasn’t made, the charity would be forced to raise the fees for self-funders and to push local authorities “to increase their already limited contributions to people’s care costs”, he said.